xim3320/SPaRTAN/SPaRTAN_python/README.md

 # Run SPaRTAN in Python

 ### Introduction
-This is the Python implementation of the SPaRTAN.
-In order to improve the running time, we convert some computationally intensive python modules into Cython modules, which calls some of C codes as well.
+This is the Python/Cython implementation of the SPaRTAN.
+In order to improve the running time performance, we convert some computationally intensive python modules into Cython modules.
+All functionalities are integrated into the class SPaRTAN .
+Please check SPaRTAN_demo.py file for the basic use of this class.
+This tutorial focuses on how to apply SPaRTAN in a real project situation.

 ### Prerequisites
 The code runs on Python 3, and the following packages are used: